sararutz/ar.js.multiple_markers/README.md

+multiple marker based AR experience using ar.js. (ar.js: https://ar-js-org.github.io/AR.js-Docs/)

+##COMPUTER VISION, THE BLIND MEN AND THE ELEPHANT.

-scan this code with your phone:
+scan this code with your phone to try it out:
 ![qr-code](https://user-images.githubusercontent.com/87545114/132955841-9d3acaa9-a2a3-4b7b-88ea-86622ceae77c.png)
 and hold it towards the two example markers below to trigger AR experiences (markers not final):
 ![marker](https://user-images.githubusercontent.com/87545114/132955962-38e56c01-672d-4400-9e32-45310940ea07.png)